Say So: Commercial performance

 In the United States, the solo version of "Say So" initially entered Billboard's Bubbling Under Hot 100 at number 19 on the chart issue dated January 4, 2020, before moving up to number 6 the following week.
 After two weeks, "Say So" earned Doja Cat her third Hot 100 entry, debuting at number 95 on the chart dated January 18, 2020.
 While gaining traction over the following weeks, it entered Billboard's Mainstream Top 40 (Pop Airplay) chart at number 33 and later spent six weeks at number 1 on this chart.
 Following the release of its music video, "Say So" ascended 18 positions to number 33 on the Hot 100 in its eighth-week charting.
 "Say So" simultaneously earned Doja Cat her first top-five song on both the Hot 100 and Radio Songs charts, as well as her first top 10 on the Streaming Songs chart.
 The song also reached number 1 on both Billboard's Rhythmic and Dance/Mix Show Airplay charts in the weeks dated April 18 and 25 respectively.
 The track would eventually be considered Doja Cat's pop radio breakthrough.
-With approximately two billion audience impressions, "Say So" ranked as the tenth most popular radio song in the US in the year 2020. iHeartRadio revealed that "Say So" had also achieved over 1.17 billion total audience spins on their platform in 2020.
+With approximately two billion audience impressions, "Say So" ranked as the tenth most popular radio song in the US in 2020. iHeartRadio revealed that "Say So" had also achieved over 1.17 billion total audience spins on their platform in 2020.

 Following the release of the remix featuring Nicki Minaj, "Say So" moved from number 6 to number 1 on the Hot 100 chart dated May 16, 2020.
 The song became the first collaboration between two female rappers to top the Hot 100.
 It also marked the first number 1 song on the Hot 100 chart for both Doja Cat and Minaj.
 That same week, "Savage Remix" by Megan Thee Stallion and Beyoncé reached number 2 on the Hot 100 as well, making history becoming the first time that four black female solo artists occupied the top two spots on the Hot 100 chart.
 The last time multiple black female artists occupied the number 1 and number 2 spots was in 2009, when "Single Ladies (Put a Ring on It)" by Beyoncé occupied number 1 and the Rihanna featuring "Live Your Life" by T.I. took number 2.